Rickrollnomicon/Nimble-HP-and-Damage/README.md

-# Nimble-HP-and-Damage
+📦 Nimble HP and Damage

-A streamlined HP and damage control module for the Nimble system in Foundry VTT.
+A streamlined HP and damage control module for the Nimble system in Foundry VTT (v13).

-Designed for fast in-play adjustments, this module provides an on-screen HP control panel and optional GM-routed damage handling for targeted NPCs.
+This module provides a clean, fast in-play HP control panel and optional GM-routed damage handling for targeted NPCs.

-##Features
+Designed for speed, clarity, and minimal friction at the table.

+✨ Features

 Floating HP control panel for quick damage and healing.

-Apply damage/healing to controlled tokens.
+Apply HP changes to controlled tokens.

-Optional GM-routed damage application to targeted NPCs.
+Optional GM-routed damage application for targeted NPCs.

 Pull roll totals directly from chat.

 Designed specifically for the Nimble system.

-Clean, minimal interface consistent with Nimble styling.
+Clean interface consistent with Nimble styling.

-##Requirements
+🧩 Requirements

 Foundry VTT v13

 Nimble system

-SocketLib (optional; used automatically if present)
+SocketLib (optional — used automatically if installed)

-##Installation

-Install via GitHub manifest:
+🔧 Installation (GitHub Manifest)

+In Foundry, go to
+Add-on Modules → Install Module

+Paste this Manifest URL:

 https://raw.githubusercontent.com/Rickrollnomicon/Nimble-HP-and-Damage/main/module.json

-Paste this URL into:

-Add-on Modules → Install Module → Manifest URL

-##Usage
+Click Install.

+🚀 Usage

 Enable the module in your world.